-We have a dedicated area at each hospice where a child can lay at rest, allowing their family to say goodbye in a familiar and supportive environment.
+We have a dedicated area at our Guildford hospice where a child can lay at rest, allowing their family to say goodbye in a familiar and supportive environment.
 Care does not stop after a child has died.
-We will continue to provide practical and emotional support for the entire family for as long as they need.
+We will continue to provide practical and emotional support for the entire family.

-Grief is very individual and every bereaved parent will experience a range of thoughts and feelings at different times.
-That’s why we offer individual and couple counselling as well as bereavement groups to support parents and other family members in finding a way forward.
+Grief is very individual and every bereaved parent, brother and sister will experience a range of thoughts and feelings at different times.
+That’s why we offer many different opportunities for support for up to three years after a child dies.

-The family’s care team member will make regular contact with the bereaved family, offering both telephone support and face to face contact in accordance with their wishes.
+Each family’s dedicated member of the care team makes regular contact with the bereaved family, offering both telephone support, advice and opportunities to visit the hospices.

 Our Bereavement information sheets can be shared to help answer questions and support families with some of the challenges that may arise for them.

 - Grief of the newly bereaved

 - When your baby dies

 - When your grandchild dies

 - Sibling grief in young adults